 - ZoomText 11 Magnifier/Reader

-On the Library's main floor, the priority station is located in the CSPS area adjacent to the printers.
-On the upper level of the Library, the priority station is located near the printer and photocopier.
+On the Library's main floor, the accessible station is located in the CSPS area adjacent to the printers.
+On the upper level of the Library, the accessible station is located near the printer and photocopier.

 Accessible Study Room: SRC 3102

 This is an individual or small group study room (maximum capacity: 4) available to students with disabilities as designated by COD's Center for Access & Accommodations.
 It is intended as a place for COD students possessing blue cards to work and study individually or as a small group.
 It is not intended for socializing.

-In addition to all of the hardware/software features available on priority work stations (listed above), the Study Room workstation has a height adjustable table, a webcam and Skype.
+In addition to all of the hardware/software features available on accessible work stations (listed above), the Study Room workstation has a height adjustable table, a webcam and Skype.
 Headsets with microphones are available, upon request, when students check out the study room.

 Rooms are available for 2-hours at a time on a pre-booked or first-come, first-served basis only.
 Students can pre-book via phone (630)-942-2106 or email email@example.com.
 In-person checkout and booking takes place at the upper level Circulation Desk.